Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Numerical scheme for the G-NSCH model

 \end{proposition}

 \begin{remark} Note that the constant $C^{n+1}$ is smaller than $1$ whenever the nonnegative part of the dissipation of the energy is greater than the increase of energy induced by the source term $F_{c}$.
-This of course satisfied when we have $F_{c}=0$ for instance.
-When the source term is dominant, we only know that $C^{n+1}$ behaves like $1+C\Delta t$. \end{remark}
+This of course satisfied when we have $F_{c}=0$ for instance. \end{remark}

 \begin{proof} We start with Equation~\eqref{eq:firstvelo-discrete-upw}, and using the definition of the function $G(U^{n+1}_j)$ as well as assuming $\kappa(c) \ge 0 $ (for $c\in \R$), after taking the square on both sides, multiplying by $\dx$ and summing over the nodes $j=0,...,N_x$, we have